You can measure the impact of your campaigns across various channels and optimize your marketing activities with the Revenue attribution service.

 The Revenue Attribution Service uses one of the following data sources:

-The Revenue Attribution Service attributes revenue to the following actions and touchpoints:
+The Revenue Attribution Service attributes revenue to the following actions and touchpoints depending on your configuration:

 - Push message behavior data (opens)

 - Only the Email behavior data touchpoint is enabled by default.
 To modify your settings, follow the instructions in Configuring the Revenue Attribution settings.

 - The SMS channel feature is only available if Smart Insight is enabled on your account.

 - From the touchpoints listed above, the Revenue Attribution Service can attribute revenue to campaigns and automated programs (i.e. Automation Center and Interactions programs) by using the email click, open, Push open and SMS click data.

 To use the Revenue Attribution Service, either Smart Insight or Web Extend has to be activated on your account.
 By default, this service uses Web Extend data.
 If the sales data uploaded to Smart Insight includes the timestamp and timezone for each purchase event, then it can be the data source for the Revenue Attribution Service.